๐Ÿ•‰๏ธIntro to Hinduism

 Why This Matters

-Hindu festivals aren't random celebrations scattered throughout the calendar—they're a living curriculum of Hindu theology, ethics, and worldview.
+Hindu festivals aren't random celebrations scattered throughout the calendar.
+They're a living curriculum of Hindu theology, ethics, and worldview.
 When you study these festivals, you're actually studying dharma (righteous duty), bhakti (devotion), shakti (divine feminine power), and the cyclical nature of Hindu cosmology.
-The AP exam will test your ability to connect specific festivals to these broader concepts, not just recall dates and rituals.
+For an intro course, your goal is to connect specific festivals to these broader concepts, not just recall dates and rituals.

 Each festival encodes teachings about divine incarnations (avatars), the triumph of cosmic order over chaos, and the relationship between humans, deities, and nature.
-You're being tested on your understanding of how Hindus experience and reinforce their beliefs through communal practice.
-Don't just memorize which god goes with which festival—know what theological principle each celebration demonstrates and how it reflects Hindu values like family duty, seasonal gratitude, and spiritual liberation.
+Understanding how Hindus experience and reinforce their beliefs through communal practice is more valuable than memorizing which god goes with which festival.
+Focus on what theological principle each celebration demonstrates and how it reflects Hindu values like family duty, seasonal gratitude, and spiritual liberation.

 Festivals Celebrating Divine Incarnations (Avatars)